probabl-ai/sklearn-ragger-duck/doc/user_guide/text_scraping.rst

 illustrate this point.

 Consider the second question above: "What are the values of the `strategy` parameter in a dummy classifier?"
-While our retrievers (:ref:`information_retrieval`) are able to get the association between the `DummyClassifier` and the strategy parameter, the LLM will not be able to get this link if the chunk retrieved does not contain this relationship.
-Indeed, the naive approach will provide a chunk where strategy could be mentioned, but it might not belong to the `DummyClassifier` class.
+While our retrievers (refer to the section :ref:`information_retrieval` of the documentation) are able to get the association between the :class:`~sklearn.dummy.DummyClassifier` and the strategy parameter, the LLM will not be able to get this link if the chunk retrieved does not contain this relationship.
+Indeed, the naive approach will provide a chunk where strategy could be mentioned, but it might not belong to the :class:`~sklearn.dummy.DummyClassifier` class.

 For instance, we could retrieve the following three chunks that are relatively relevant to the query: